 Every time I hand a painting to a courier I do so with trepidation.
 This week my trepidation was justified.

-I shipped my painting for the ASBA’s Abundant Future exhibition with FedEx Express from my home in Chester Basin, Nova Scotia to The New York Botanical Gardens.
-It apparently disappeared en route.
+I shipped my painting for the ASBA’s Abundant Future exhibition with FedEx Express.
+En route from my home in Chester Basin, Nova Scotia to The New York Botanical Gardens, it disappeared.
+I am horrified at the realization that my painting was lost in transit and that I’ll never see it again.

-First we were told that upon arrival at the FedEx hub in Memphis, the package was X-rayed and found to “have no contents” and was hence sent to the “Overgoods” department.
-Then later we were told that the package was missing.
-Still later another FedEx representative confirmed that the package had been found in the “Overgoods” department but that the painting was missing.
+First a representative told us that upon arrival at the FedEx hub in Memphis, they X-rayed the package and found that it “had no contents”.
+Consequently, they sent it to the “Overgoods” department.
+Then later they told us that the package was missing.
+Still later, another FedEx representative confirmed that they had found the package in the “Overgoods” department.
+But the painting was not in it.
 The latest is that the entire package is missing and that we should file a claim.
+It seemed definite at this point that my painting was lost in transit.

-I don’t have enough room here to detail the telephone conversations and emails that have been exchanged so far but I can tell you that it has involved about a dozen FedEx representatives all over the map from Jimmy in Guatemala to a manager in Vancouver.
+I don’t have enough room here to detail the telephone conversations and emails that we have exchanged with FedEx so far.
+I can tell you though that it has involved about a dozen FedEx representatives.
+We’ve been all over the map, from Jimmy in Guatemala to a manager in Vancouver.

-I’ll probably never know precisely when or where my painting was removed from the package.
-But it had to be on the 26th or 27th of July somewhere along it’s torturous journey that started in Chester Basin, ended in Memphis, and included Dartmouth, Goffs, Dieppe, Mirabel, and Mississauga.
+I don’t expect to ever know precisely when or where my painting disappeared.
+But it had to be on the 26th or 27th of July somewhere along it’s torturous journey that started in Chester Basin.
+Before arriving in Memphis, it went through Dartmouth, Goffs, Dieppe, Mirabel, and Mississauga.

-We’ve had well over twenty years of experience shipping with FedEx and other couriers so Michael couldn’t have packed the painting any better than in a cardboard portfolio wrapped in a water-tight plastic sleeve and sealed in heavy brown wrapping paper with parcel tape, labeled the package any better, or provided more accurate documentation—everything one does to facilitate an incident-free delivery.
-What one doesn’t expect to have to guard against is the mysterious disappearance of the contents of a package while in the custody of a courier that claims to offer “speed, precision, and reliability.”
+We’ve had well over twenty years of experience shipping with FedEx and other couriers so Michael couldn’t have packed the painting any better.
+He packed it in a cardboard portfolio which he wrapped in a water-tight plastic sleeve and sealed in heavy brown wrapping paper with parcel tape.
+He labeled it properly and accurately and provided complete documentation.
+In short, everything one does to facilitate an incident-free delivery, was done..
+What one doesn’t expect to have to guard against is the mysterious disappearance of the contents of a package.
+Particularly while it is in the custody of a major courier.
+And, more particularly, one that claims to offer “speed, precision, and reliability.”

 And then as if to add insult to injury, the latest email communication declined to answer questions and advised instead that I should file a claim.
 It concluded with this infuriating statement probably cut and pasted from a manual of cold, impersonal and indifferent standard responses: “Thank you for your feedback concerning this service issue.
 We appreciate your business and look forward to serving your future shipping needs.”